-EFC offers its members a wide range of benefits including, but not limited to: advocacy, unparalleled information resources, EFC publications, specialized meetings and events, student success initiatives, and access to the expertise of the EFC staff, and numerous opportunities to collaborate with other members.
+EFC offers its Voting Members a wide range of benefits including, but not limited to: advocacy, EFC publications, specialized meetings and events, student success initiatives, access to the expertise of the EFC staff, and numerous opportunities to collaborate with other members.

 Federal Advocacy — Effective advocacy is one of the most valuable benefits of EFC Membership.
 In this capacity, EFC staff, who are uniquely qualified to advocate on legislative and regulatory issues affecting the EFC Voting Membership, work with Congress and the Administration to advocate on behalf of the interests of EFC Voting Members on issues including education loans, tax and finance, college access and student success, financial literacy and college planning, and other general higher education matters.
 Through this advocacy work, EFC serves as the principal voice for and primary source of critical public policy information for its membership.

-- EFC Exchange: The EFC Exchange provides an in-depth and comprehensive daily synopsis and analysis of relevant industry, congressional, regulatory, political, and economic issues and news.
+- EFC Exchange: The EFC Exchange provides a comprehensive daily synopsis and analysis of relevant industry, congressional, regulatory, political, and economic issues and news.

 - ICYMI: 5 Top Stories From Last Week: ICYMI provides a quick rundown of the previous week’s top five news items each Monday so that members are prepared to take on the week.

-- EFC Quarterly Review: The EFC Quarterly Review provides an overview and summary of the previous quarters’ key political, regulatory, economic, and industry happenings.
+- EFC Quarterly Review: The EFC Quarterly Review contains the previous quarters’ key political, regulatory, economic, and industry activities.